richchapler/AzureSolutionsDocumentation/docs/wip/DataExplorer_Delta.md

 - An Azure DevOps organization ("rchapler")
 - A DevOps project ("DataExplorer_Delta")
 - Azure CLI installed on the agent machine
 - Administrator access to the agent pool
+- Azure Key Vault
+- Application Registration

 ### Special:
 - PowerShell Core installed and available in `PATH`